sjentsch/lsjDocs/Ch11/Ch11_tTest_07.rst

 deviations higher than the time 1 grade scores.

-This is the version of Cohen’s *d* that gets reported by the jamovi ‘Paired Samples *t*-Test’ analysis.
+This is the version of Cohen’s *d* that gets reported by the jamovi ``Paired Samples T-Test`` analysis.
 The only wrinkle is figuring out whether this is the measure you want or not.
 To the extent that you care about the practical consequences of your research, you often want to measure the effect size relative to the *original* variables, not the